How Odesa's artworks were rescued and sent to Berlin – DW – 01/22/2025

 The special exhibition combines different styles and genres, reflecting the Berlin Gemäldegalerie's own collection.
 This also shows the connection between Ukraine and Western Europe.

-"It gives us hope when people come to the museum and see that paper and canvas have lasted for so many years and experienced so much," says Odesa Museum director Igor Poronyk.
+"It gives us hope when people come to the museum and see that paper and canvas have lasted for so many years and experienced so much," Poronyk said.
 "Evil is fleeting, but art lasts forever!"

 Following the Berlin show, the special exhibition will travel around Europe before, one day — when the war is over — returning to Odesa.